Dynamic composition

 <au-compose template="<p>Hello world</p>"></au-compose>

-<au-compose repeat.for="i of 5" component.bind="{ value: i }" template="<div>\\${value}</div>"></au-compose>
+<au-compose repeat.for="i of 5" component.bind="{ value: i }" template="<div>\${value}</div>"></au-compose>

 my-component.html

-<au-compose template="<input class='input-field' value.bind='value'">
+<au-compose tag="div" class="form-field" template="<input class='input-field' value.bind='value'"></au-compose>

-Passing Data Through model.bind
+Passing Data with model.bind

 <au-compose model.bind="myObject"></au-compose>

-<au-compose model.bind="{myProp: 'value', test: 'something'}"></au-compose>
+<au-compose model.bind="{ myProp: 'value', test: 'something' }"></au-compose>

 export class MyComponent {